Rajnesh28/PRU-logic-analyzer/README.md

 * [ ] Investigate trace count mismatch on some inputs
 * [ ] Optimize PRU for even shorter trace loop (switch to assembly)
-* [ ] Add Makefile and clarify assumptions for user-friendliness The flagging mechanism between the PRU and the Arm Core is shared memory instead of the RPMsg framework since that introduces overhead and we are looking for ultra-low latency to allow us to analyze the fastest possible signal without aliasing (ensuring that while loop is as short as possible).
+* [ ] Add Makefile and clarify assumptions for user-friendliness